Bodmin: Sites of interest

-Institutions
+Bodmin Jail

 Bodmin Jail, operational for over 150 years but now a semi-ruin, was built in the late 18th century, and was the first British prison to hold prisoners in separate cells (though often up to ten at a time) rather than communally.
 Over fifty prisoners condemned at the Bodmin Assize Court were hanged at the prison.
 It was also used for temporarily holding prisoners sentenced to transportation, awaiting transfer to the prison hulks lying in the highest navigable reaches of the River Fowey.
-Also, during the First World War the prison held some of Britain's priceless national treasures including the Domesday Book, the ring and the Crown Jewels of the United Kingdom.
+Also, during 1918–19 in the First World War the prison held some material from Britain's Public Record Office, including the Domesday Book, but not the Crown Jewels as is commonly claimed: in World War II these were stored in Windsor Castle.

+Institutions

-Other buildings of interest include the former Shire Hall, now a tourist information centre, and Victoria Barracks, formerly depot of the now defunct Duke of Cornwall's Light Infantry and now the site of the regimental museum.
+Victoria Barracks was formerly a depot of the now defunct Duke of Cornwall's Light Infantry and is now the site of the regimental museum.
 It includes the history of the regiment from 1702, plus a military library.
 The original barracks house the regimental museum which was founded in 1925.
 There is a fine collection of small arms and machine guns, plus maps, uniforms and paintings on display.
 The Honey Street drill hall was the mobilisation point for reservists being deployed to serve on the Western Front.

 Bodmin County Lunatic Asylum, later known as St Lawrence's Hospital, was designed by John Foulston.
 The humorist, William Robert Hicks, was domestic superintendent in the mid-19th century.

-Walker Lines, named after Harold Bridgwood Walker, was a Second World War camp built as an extension to the DCLI Barracks.
+Walker Lines, named after Lieutenant-General Harold Walker, was a Second World War camp built as an extension to the DCLI Barracks.
 It was used to harbour men evacuated from Dunkirk and later to house troops for the D-Day landings.
 In the 1950s it was the site of the JSSL.
 The site is now an industrial estate but still known as 'Walker Lines'.

-Bosvenna House, an Edwardian manor house, was formerly the home of the Royal British Legion Club, but has become a private residence.
+Bosvenna House, an Edwardian manor house, was formerly Bosvenna Hotel, and the home of the Royal British Legion Club, but has since become a private residence.

 There is a sizable single storey Masonic Hall in St Nicholas Street, which is home to no less than eight Masonic bodies.

 Other sites

 Bodmin Beacon Local Nature Reserve is the hill overlooking the town.
 The reserve has 83 acre of public land and at its highest point it reaches 162 m with the distinctive landmark at the summit.
-The 44 m tall monument to Sir Walter Raleigh Gilbert was built in 1857 by the townspeople of Bodmin to honour the soldier's life and work in India.
+The 44 m tall granite monument to Sir Walter Raleigh Gilbert was built in 1857 by the townspeople of Bodmin to honour the soldier's life and work in India.

 In 1966, the "Finn VC Estate" was named in honour of Victoria Cross winner James Henry Finn who once lived in the town.
 An ornate granite drinking bowl which serves the needs of thirsty dogs at the entrance to Bodmin's Priory car park was donated by Prince Chula Chakrabongse of Thailand who lived at Tredethy.